ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 Logging Into Nightingale
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-After the above, one-time, steps are complete, follow these steps each time you want to log into Nightingale to work.
+After the preceding, one-time, steps are complete, follow these steps each time you want to log into Nightingale to work.

 #.
 Open **MobaXterm**.

 #.
-In the left bar, there is a list of **User sessions**.
-Each one is a node that you have configured for logging in.
+In the left bar, there is a list of **User sessions**, each one is a node that you have configured for logging in.

    Right-click on the Nightingale node you want to log into and select **execute**.

 #.
-A window will pop up, asking for your password, enter your NCSA password.
-(As you type, you will see a row of asterisks [*].)
-Press **Enter** or click **OK**.
+A window will pop up asking for your password.
+Enter your NCSA (Kerberos) password and press **Enter** or click **OK**.

 #.
 A second window will pop up asking for your 2FA code.

-   A. On your phone, open the **Duo app**
+   a.
+On your phone, open the **Duo app**.

-   B. Select the **NCSA** entry (not the *University of Illinois* entry).
+   b.
+Select the **NCSA** entry (not the *University of Illinois* entry).

-   C. Enter the 6-digit code displayed in the Duo app into the pop-up window.
-(As you type, you will see a row of asterisks [*].)
+   c.
+Enter the 6-digit passcode displayed in the Duo app into the pop-up window.

 #.
 A black window without a prompt will appear. **You may need to wait 30 seconds or a minute here.**

-   When it asks for your password, enter your NCSA password.
+   When it asks for your password, enter your NCSA (Kerberos) password.
 Note, the window will not show your password (or placeholder symbols such as asterisks [*]) as you type.

 #.
 You are now ready to work.
 You should have a prompt at the bottom and a file window on the left showing your directories on Nightingale.